 Areas of Study

-The Department of Fine and Performing Arts offers a Bachelor of Arts in Art (BA) degree program.
+The Department of Visual Art + Design offers a Bachelor of Arts in Art (BA) degree program.
 This program is designed for students who seek a bachelors degree and desire a career in Art, as well as for the students who wish to add aesthetic study to their preparation for careers.

 A student's first year is typically devoted to the Foundations curriculum.
 These courses incorporate a broad overview of the art historical canon; a thorough study of two-dimensional design including principles of visual organization and color theory; a study of three-dimensional design that examines the relationships between form and space; and a firm grounding in drawing from observation and from the figure.
 Through the foundation series of courses, students acquire the common body of knowledge and skills that will allow for their further growth as artists and prepare them for more advanced studies in Studio Art, Art History or Art Education.